dxc-technology/halstack-react-hal/README.md

 Contained in the `lib` folder.

-Run the build process into `dist` folder.
+Run the build process updating the bundled files inside the dist folder.

 ```bash
 nx build halstack-react-hal